antonin-lfv/antonin-lfv.github.io/_pages/about.md

 Welcome to my personal website!
 I am currently pursuing a Master's degree in Artificial Intelligence, having previously completed a Bachelor's degree in Computer Science

 In addition to my studies, I serve as an administrator and moderator on [machinelearnia.com](https://machinelearnia.com), a thriving community dedicated to Data Sciences.
+I am also a student ambassador for [Streamlit](https://streamlit.io/), a Python library that allows you to create beautiful web applications in a few lines of code.

 Beyond computing, I am passionate about astronomy and astrophotography.
 To showcase my astrophotography, I have built a [photo gallery website](https://antonin-lfv.github.io/PhotographyWebsite/).
-Electronics is another area of interest for me.
+Electronics, robotics and quantum ML are other areas of interest for me.
 Feel free to explore my website to discover my projects, accomplishments, and learn more about me.